abirbandy/ansible-study-material/Day-02/02-ansible-roles.md

 ### Consistency
 Using roles ensures that the same setup and configuration procedures are applied uniformly across multiple environments, reducing the risk of configuration drift.

+## Commands to run the demo

+### Create a working directory

+mkdir ansible-galaxy-demo && cd ansible-galaxy-demo

+### Use ansible galaxy to create a role

+ansible-galaxy init mydemo_role

+### Add tasks and other files in role

+ansible-playbook site.yml

+### Validate the result

+cat /tmp/ansible_demo.txt

+ls -l /tmp/services_restarted